AakashBelide/DSA/README.md

 - Have a clear idea if you want to pursue masters or sit for placements if your university doesn't allow you to reject on-campus offers.

-- Know and adhere to all the rules of you campus placement cell to avoid getting into trouble.
+- Know and adhere to all the rules of your campus placement cell to avoid getting into trouble.

-- Make a habit of checking your mails time to time.
-If you miss out an important mail, you may regret later.
+- Make a habit of checking your emails from time to time.
+If you miss out on an important mail, you may regret it later.

-- Talk to like minded people and share resources with eachother. **Don't be greedy :x:.**
+- Talk to like-minded people and share resources with each other. **Don't be greedy :x:.**

-- Try to make a group other friends who solve questions consistently.
-Discuss your solutions with eachother to understand various approaches to the same question.
+- Try to make a group with friends who solve questions consistently.
+Discuss your solutions with each other to understand various approaches to the same question.

 - The placement season can be very stressful.
 You'll face many rejections but don't give up. try to have enough sleep and balance everything else as well.
-Luck matters alot during placements.
+Luck matters a lot during placements.

-- Your **CGPA** matters alot for getting shortlisted.
-Once your shortlisted, give it your all to clear the coding and interview rounds.
+- Your **CGPA** matters a lot for getting shortlisted.
+Once you are shortlisted, give it your all to clear the coding and interview rounds.

-:large_blue_circle:*Note: Other tips on technical and management related placements and higher studies (Masters) would be added in the future.*
+:large_blue_circle:*Note: Other tips on technical and management-related placements and higher studies (Masters) would be added in the future.*

 ## Data Structures and Algorithms to practice :triangular_flag_on_post:
 - Arrays
 - Linked List
 - Stack
 - Hashing
-- Queue (Havne't seen many questions in tests on queues)
+- Queue (Haven't seen many questions in tests on queues)
 - Strings
 - Bit Magic
 - Sorting (Various algorithms)